AchimPieters/esp32-homekit-demo/README.md

 ```
 idf.py menuconfig
 ```
-- Select in the Menu STUDIOPIETERS and fill in the SSID adn the PASSWORD.
+- Select in the Menu STUDIOPIETERS and fill in the SSID and the PASSWORD.
 ```
 idf.py build
 ```